 Selous Private Camp: Our full report

-The rooms at the Private Camp are exactly the same as the main camp in size and style.
-They are also elegant and spacious, with an open-plan bedroom, leading onto a bathroom which has views over the river.
+The rooms at the 'Selous Private Camp' are exactly the same as those at Siwandu 'South Camp' in size and style.
+Elegant and spacious, they have an open-plan bedroom, leading onto a bathroom which has views over the lake.

 Ideal length of stay: 3 – 4 nights